Rotary feeder: Use

 Rotary airlock feeders have wide application in industry wherever dry free-flowing powders, granules, crystals, or pellets are used.
 Typical materials include: cement, ore, sugar, minerals, grains, plastics, dust, fly ash, flour, gypsum, lime, coffee, cereals, pharmaceuticals, etc.

-Industries requiring this type include cement, asphalt, chemical, mining, plastics, food, etc.
+Industries that utilize this type include cement, asphalt, chemicals, mining, plastics, and food processing, among others.

 Rotary feeders are ideal for pollution control applications in wood, grain, food, textile, paper, tobacco, rubber, and paint industries, the Standard Series works beneath dust collectors and cyclone separators even with high temperatures and different pressure differentials.

 Rotary valves are available with square or round inlet and outlet flanges.
 Housing can be fabricated out of sheet material or cast.
 Common materials are cast iron, carbon steel, 304 SS, 316 SS, and other materials.

 Rotary airlock feeders are often available in standard and heavy duty models, the difference being the head plate and bearing configuration.
 Heavy duty models use an outboard bearing in which the bearings are moved out away from the head plate.

 Housing inlet and discharge configurations are termed drop-thru or side entry.

-Different wear protections are available such as hard chrome or ceramic plating on the inner housing surfaces.
+Various wear protections are available such as hard chrome or ceramic plating applied to the inner housing surfaces.

 Grease and air purge fittings are often provided to prevent contaminants from entering the packing seals.

 Airlock-type rotary valves function as isolation devices in the event of a fire or deflagration inside the processing facility.
 They do not put out fires, but by sealing off the flow of air and material, they may slow down or prevent flames from spreading further down the conveying line.

 In order to function properly as isolation devices, the NFPA requires certain features in rotary airlock valves, including a 0.0079’’ clearance between the rotor and housing, specific materials of construction, and eight or more rotor vanes.